1986 Massachusetts elections

 Democratic and Republican candidates were selected in party primaries held September 16, 1986.

-Governor & Lieutenant Governor
+Governor and lieutenant governor

-Democrats Michael Dukakis and Evelyn Murphy were elected Governor and Lieutenant Governor, respectively, over Republican candidates George Kariotis and Nicholas Nikitas.
+Democrats Michael Dukakis and Evelyn Murphy were elected governor and lieutenant governor, respectively, over Republican candidates George Kariotis and Nicholas Nikitas.
 Dukakis' victory made him the longest-serving governor in the history of Massachusetts.

-Attorney General
+Attorney general

 Democrat James Shannon was elected attorney general.
 He defeated former assistant attorney general Joann Shotwell in the Democratic primary and U.S. Attorney Edward Francis Harrington in the general election.